HealthCatalyst/healthcareai-r/refactor_outline.md

     + Those functions should also have methods to take a vector of predictions and a vector of outcomes
 - `plot_predictions` for `regression_list`?
     + If just model list, plot predictions vs. actual
-    + Provide arguement for predictor.
+    + Provide argument for predictor.
 If provided plot residuals vs the predictor
-    + Provide arguement for group(s).
+    + Provide argument for group(s).
 Color points by first group, shape points by second group.

 ### Evaluate